foliant-docs/foliantcontrib.apilinks/README.md

 ```
 To authenticate user use API method [GET user/authenticate](http://example.com/client/api-docs/#get-user-authenticate).
-To ban user from the website use admin API method [POST admin/ban_user/{user_id}](http://example.com/admin/api-docs/#post-admin-ban_user-user_id)
+To ban user from the website use admin API method [POST admin/ban_user/{user_id}](http://example.com/admin/api-docs/#/user/banUser)
 ```

 Notice that apilinks determined that the first reference is from Client API, and the second one is from the Admin API.
 How is that possible?
-Easy: preprocessor parses each API url from the config and stores their methods before looking for references.
+Preprocessor parses each API url from the config and stores their methods before looking for references.
 When the time comes to process the references it already has a list of all methods to validate your reference and to determine which API link should be inserted.

 But what if we have the same-named method in both of our APIs?
 In this case you will see a warning: